vgelinas/Fitbit-data-pipeline/README.md

 # Fitbit data pipeline

-Collect my smartwear data and store it in a MySQL database for personal consumption.
+Collect smartwear data and store it in a MySQL database for personal use.

 ![Project](./misc/project_architecture.png)